sourav2067/project/README.md

 # project
-Heuristic Algorithm for Slot minimisation and data transfer online streaming.
+Heuristic Algorithm for Slot minimisation and data transfer in online streaming.